Eller Beck: Flood prevention

 In October 2014, the Environment Agency (EA) announced that the start of the scheme had been postponed, due to a shortfall in funding.
 The total cost for the complete project was £13.8 million, of which the EA were supplying £8.8 million.
 The Department for Environment, Food and Rural Affairs (Defra) were contributing £1.7 million, with £2.1 million from Craven District Council, North Yorkshire County Council, the Yorkshire Regional Flood and Coastal Committee, and Yorkshire Water.
 This left a shortfall of £1.2 million.
 Discussions had taken place with a number of possibly funding sources, including those particularly affected by flooding, but no additional contributions had been offered.
 At the end of October, a bid was made to the North Yorkshire Local Enterprise Partnership, which had received additional government funding for its Local Growth Deal fund.
 The shortfall was eventually supplied by the York, North Yorkshire and East Riding Local Enterprise Partnership, on the basis that the scheme would support economic growth in Skipton.
 The member of Parliament for Skipton, Julian Smith, stated that around 500 jobs would be created as a result of the completed scheme.
 Work began at the golf course site in June 2015, with the raising of the defence walls through the town expected to take place in the autumn.

 Although not completed at the time, the scheme received a Yorkshire Planning Excellence Award from the Royal Town Planning Institute in August 2016.
 The judges recognised the quality of the technical planning work which had been carried out, and the management required to steer it through the complex planning process.
 By January 2017, the major construction works were completed, with mechanical and electrical work about to start.
-Landscaping would be delayed until weather conditions were more favourable, and the scheme was due to be finished by the end of the spring.
+Landscaping would be delayed until weather conditions were more favourable, and the scheme was due to be finished by the end of the spring in 2017, however, the project was not completed until the autumn of 2018.